 How do I forecast sales for a new restaurant with no sales history or comparisons?

-There are restaurateurs and restaurant-business professionals who can look at a space, estimate the square footage, envision how many seats it will have, what sort of check average and how many turns will be needed to be profitable.
+There are restaurateurs and restaurant business people who can look at a space, estimate the square footage, envision how many seats it will have, what sort of check average and how many turns will be needed to be profitable.
 I don’t have that kind of head.

-There are other tricks to help gauge whether your numbers are realistic:
+There are some other tricks to help you gauge whether your numbers are realistic:

 - Rent as a percentage of total sales.

 In all, forecasting is an educated guess.
 Once you start to earn revenue, revise your forecasts based on patterns and what you’re seeing on the ground.

 More on forecasting here.